 Install Brave Browser from the Official APT Repository

 This is the recommended Debian path because Brave documents it directly and the stable package installs cleanly on Debian 13, 12, and 11.
-Brave Beta and Brave Nightly remain separate packages, so you can keep a preview build beside the stable browser when you need it.
+Brave Beta and Brave Nightly remain separate packages, but configure only the channel repositories you actually use because each channel publishes its own source file and keyring path.

 Start by refreshing APT metadata and making sure curl and ca-certificates are available for the HTTPS downloads: